Should I test again?

 You may also want to consider retesting if you don't believe that your scores accurately represent your abilities, especially if you see a discrepancy between your ACT scores and your high school grades, or if you have subsequently completed coursework in the areas covered by the ACT.

 If you test more than once, you determine which set of scores are sent to colleges or scholarship programs.
 ACT reports scores from only one test date per report.

 How will you do on a retest?

-Research shows that of the students who took the ACT more than once:
+Research shows that of students from the 2015 graduating class who took the ACT more than once: